-- · For purposes of payment activities or company operations; - To the individual who is the subject of the personal information or to that individual's personal representative; - To persons involved in your health care; - · For notification for disaster relief purposes; - · For national security or intelligence purposes; - To law enforcement officials or correctional institutions; or - For which an authorization is required.
+- · For purposes of payment activities or company operations; - To the individual who is the subject of the personal information or to that individual's personal representative; - · To persons involved in your health care; - · For notification for disaster relief purposes; - · For national security or intelligence purposes; - · To law enforcement officials or correctional institutions; - · Included in a limited data set; or - · For which an authorization is required.

-You may request an accounting of disclosures for a time period of less than two years from the date of your request.
+You may request an accounting of disclosures for a time period of less than six years from the date of your request.

-You may ask in writing for the specific reasons for an adverse underwriting decision.
+Basis for Adverse Underwriting Decision: You may ask in writing for the specific reasons for an adverse underwriting decision.
 An adverse underwriting decision is where we decline your application for insurance, offer to insure you at a higher than standard rate, or terminate your coverage.